ATF fictional drug stash sting operations: U.S. v. Hudson, Whitfield & Dunlap (decided 2014)

-US entrapment case law
+U.S. entrapment case law

 In Jacobson v.
-United States the Supreme Court considered an entrapment case from outside drug enforcement, and overturned the conviction of a Nebraska man for ordering child pornography after two years of being cajoled by material created by postal inspectors.
+United States the U.S. Supreme Court considered an entrapment case from outside drug enforcement, and overturned the conviction of a Nebraska man for ordering child pornography after two years of being cajoled by material created by postal inspectors.
 The Court held that the government must show that predisposition existed before the government became involved, and prior behavior when an activity was legal does not constitute evidence of predisposition to break the law if the conduct is subsequently made illegal.
-(Contrast Hampton v.
-United States, where predisposition did exist, even though the drugs and drug-related activity of the defendant in that case wholly coincided with the encouragement of law enforcement agents.)
+This is in contrast to Hampton v.
+United States, where predisposition existed, even though the drugs and drug-related activity of the defendant in that case wholly coincided with the encouragement of law enforcement agents.